-The Company has estimated the risk adjustment using a confidence level (probability of sufficiency) approach at the seventieth to eightieth percentile (2022 - sixtieth fifth to seventy fifth percentile).
-That is, the Company has assessed that in order to be indifferent to uncertainty for all product lines (as an indication of the compensation that it requires for bearing non-financial risk) they require an additional amount equivalent to the 70-80% (2022 - 65%-75%) level less the mean of an estimated probability distribution of the future cash flows.
+The Company has estimated the risk adjustment using a confidence level (probability of sufficiency) approach at the 60th to 70th percentile (2023 - seventieth to eightieth percentile).
+That is, the Company has assessed that in order to be indifferent to uncertainty for all product lines (as an indication of the compensation that it requires for bearing non-financial risk) they require an additional amount equivalent to the 66% (2023 - 70-80%) level less the mean of an estimated probability distribution of the future cash flows.
 The Company has estimated the probability distribution of the future cash flows, and the additional amount above the expected present value of future cash flows required to meet the target percentiles.